HakiruKamiZX/nicu-sys/README.md

 2. Setup and Installation
 * Step 1: Install Node.js
-⋅⋅⋅Ensure you have Node.js installed on your system.
+    Ensure you have Node.js installed on your system.
 You can download it from nodejs.org.

 * Step 2: Download Project Files & Install Dependencies
-⋅⋅⋅Save all the files from this project into a new folder on your computer.
+    Save all the files from this project into a new folder on your computer.

-⋅⋅⋅Open a terminal or command prompt in that folder.
+    Open a terminal or command prompt in that folder.

-⋅⋅⋅Run the following command to install the necessary libraries (Express, mysql2, etc.):
+Run the following command to install the necessary libraries (Express, mysql2, etc.):

 ```
 npm install
 ```

 * Step 3: Set Up the Database
-⋅⋅⋅Make sure your MySQL server is running.
+    Make sure your MySQL server is running.

-⋅⋅⋅Use the CREATE TABLE scripts provided in the earlier conversation to create the patients, daily_records, vital_signs, and fluid_balance tables in your database.
+    Use the CREATE TABLE scripts provided in the earlier conversation to create the patients, daily_records, vital_signs, and fluid_balance tables in your database.

 * Step 4: Configure Environment Variables
-⋅⋅⋅In the project's root folder, create a new file named .env.
+    In the project's root folder, create a new file named .env.

     Open the .env file and add your MySQL connection details.
 Replace the placeholder values with your actual database credentials.

 ```
 DB_HOST=localhost